TSim – Turan Simulator

 Topology and Mobility Models

-Various topologies can be created, such as “Uniform,” “Clustered,” “Cargo Swarm,” and “Operation Base + UAV.”
-Mobility models include “Linear towards target,” “Patrol between target and current position,” “Circular tour,” and “Random.”
-Models can be assigned individually to each unit or collectively to a group.
+Various topologies can be created, such as “Uniform,” “Clustered,” “Cargo Swarm,” and “Operation Base + UAV”.
+Mobility models include “Linear towards target,” “Patrol between target and current position,” “Circular patrol,” and “Random patrol”, etc. Models can be assigned separately to each unit or collectively to a group of units.

 Topology Models